vc2-prog/NewsApp/README.md

 // Charan is here
-// this is fourth commit
+// this is fourth commit fgfhdhd